Physician Thought Leader Communities

 - Help to facilitate the organizing of and participate in group gatherings for their PTLC at least 2x/year.
 This could include such things as a journal club, a book club, viewing and discussing a movie or article, attending a lecture together and meeting afterward to discuss, or meeting to discuss patient care or professionalism issues.
 These gatherings could also be purely social.
 This is dependent on the personality of each PTLC.

-Meet with the Associate Dean for Student Affairs once a year individually and once a year as a group to discuss progress, receive and provide feedback, and help plan for ongoing improvement in the process.
+Meet with the Senior Associate Dean for Student Affairs once a year individually and once a year as a group to discuss progress, receive and provide feedback, and help plan for ongoing improvement in the process.